mjziebarth/DOOMERCAT/qgis-plugin/help.md

 least-squares compromise in projection error while the largest values resemble a minimization of the maximum distortion.
+If the **is infinite** box is checked, the exponent is positive infinity.
+This means that the maximum absolute distortion across all data points is minimized.

 The **minimum k0 constraint** (k0min) gives a soft lower bound on the scale k0 at the